opengamedata/opengamedata-unity/README.md

 Unity submodule for logging with OpenGameData servers.

 ## Setup
+If there isn't one already, create a `Submodules` directory within the project's root:

+`$ mkdir Submodules`
+`$ cd Submodules`

-To add the submodule to a project, run the following command from the project's root directory:
+To add the submodule to a project, run the following command from within the `Submodules` directory:

 `$ git submodule add https://github.com/fielddaylab/opengamedata-unity`